Presidency of Pedro Castillo: Redesign of September 2022

 On 10 September 2022, Miguel Rodríguez Mackay resigned as Minister of Foreign Affairs.
 After a month as minister, the main disagreement was notably with President Castillo over the recognition and reestablishment of diplomatic ties with the Sahrawi Arab Democratic Republic, which Castillo reestablished two days earlier, on 8 September 2022.

 President Castillo was forced to reshuffle his government as a result and opted to bring former minister César Landa back to the Ministry of Foreign Affairs on 13 September.

 On 24 September 2022, Castillo reshuffled two portfolios, in particular that of the Ministry of Transportation due to Congress's censure of Minister Geiner Alvarado.

 Redesign of October 2022

 On 27 October 2022, following the dismissal of Health Minister Jorge López Peña by Pedro Castillo on 23 October 2022 after accusations of embezzlement, the portfolio was reorganized.
-The president appoined Kelly Portalatino to fill the vacancy — Portalantino's position as a deputy from Perú Libre marked the party's return to government since the ruptures of May 2022.
+The president appointed Kelly Portalatino to fill the vacancy — Portalantino's position as a deputy from Perú Libre marked the party's return to government since the ruptures of May 2022.